‘The last full measure of his disgrace’: Veterans scorn Trump over report that he calls fallen soldiers ‘losers’

 For plenty of veterans online, though, the PAC won’t need to do much convincing to get them to the polls.

 “My dad died at 46 from exposure to Agent Orange in Vietnam.
 Trump says he’s a loser.
 My grandpa went down in the South Pacific in WWII.
-Trump just called him a sucker,” wrote Allison Gill, a former podcast host and Veterans Affairs official.
+Trump just called him a sucker,” wrote Allison Gill, a podcast host and former Veterans Affairs official.
 “I’m a disabled vet, but not an amputee so trump says I can be in a parade.
 The choice is clear.”